Laboratory of Thermal Process Engineering: Projects

 Industrial Side Projects

-We are trying to close the gap between research and industrial application and are thus open for cooperation projects with industrial partners having questions in the field of thermal separation processes.
-In addition to our core projects, we have therefore already dealt with issues in the areas of absorption, reactive extraction, food process engineering and more.
-So do not hesitate to contact us, most likely we can find a solution for your problem.
+Knowledge and technology transfer to support the domestic economy is an important concern for us.
+We are trying to close the gap between research and industrial application and are thus open for cooperation projects with industrial partners having questions in the field of fluid separation processes.
+In addition to our core research interests, we have therefore already dealt with issues in the areas of absorption, reactive extraction, food process engineering and more.